Moderna to start final testing stage of coronavirus vaccine in July

-CHICAGO (Reuters) - Moderna Inc (MRNA.O) on Thursday confirmed it plans to start a trial of 30,000 volunteers of its much-anticipated coronavirus vaccine in July as the company enters the final stage of testing.
+CHICAGO, June 11 (Reuters) - Moderna Inc on Thursday confirmed it plans to start a trial of 30,000 volunteers of its much-anticipated coronavirus vaccine in July as the company enters the final stage of testing.

 The Cambridge, Massachusetts-based biotech said the primary goal of the study would be to prevent symptomatic COVID-19, the disease caused by the novel coronavirus.
 The key secondary goal would be prevention of severe disease, as defined by keeping people out of the hospital.